Updated 30 November 2021

 Niche areas, such as sea chests, bow thrusters, propeller shafts, inlet gratings, dry-dock support strips, etc., are hotspots for extensive communities of biofouling organisms which must be properly managed.
 According to the SLC, the most problematic niche area is the dry-dock support strips.
 Many vessels apparently lack a proper strategy for how this niche area shall be managed.
 One solution proposed by the SLC is to plan for the dry-dock support strips to be placed in different locations at each dry docking, hence allowing the complete area of the vessel’s hull to be coated at regular intervals.

 Biofouling management is an important issue for several reasons.
 In addition to potential transfers of marine invasive species, fouling on a vessel’s hull significantly reduces hydrodynamic performance, increases fuel consumption and impacts vessels’ emissions.
 Lack of an international regulatory framework has prompted several local governments to act and develop unilateral biofouling regulations and California is one example.
-Another example is New Zealand, where all vessels arriving in the country from 1 May 2018 are required to have a clean hull in accordance with its Craft Risk Management Standard for Biofouling (CRMS).
+Another example is New Zealand, where all vessels arriving in the country are required to have a clean hull in accordance with its Craft Risk Management Standard for Biofouling (CRMS).

 Members and clients are therefore advised to review their vessels’ BMPs, make sure each BMP outlines an effective biofouling compliance strategy for the vessel in question and that it contains all the details required to ensure compliance with any local regulations at force.
 For vessels trading to California ports, it may be necessary to revise those sections of the BMP that deal with issues related to effective coating lifespan and dry-dock support strips in order to ensure compliance.